Regulations and Procedures for All Graduate Students

 Post-candidacy doctoral students who have not had a full probationary semester (a semester following a below minimum term or cumulative GPA or a grade of U in research) may only be recommended for dismissal with a full faculty vote.

-Please also see Dismissal and Adequate Academic Progress.
+Please also see Dismissal and Inadequate Academic Progress.

 Deadlines